Petit (Portuguese footballer): Tondela

+B-SAD

-On 15 January 2020, Petit was hired by his sixth Portuguese top-division side, becoming the third coach of Belenenses SAD's campaign as they were one point above the relegation zone.
+On 15 January 2020, Petit was hired by his sixth Portuguese top-division side, becoming the third coach of B-SAD's campaign as they were one point above the relegation zone.
 He reached the quarter-finals of the Taça de Portugal in his one complete season, being eliminated 3–0 at Benfica.
-On 19 October 2021, having needed a goal in the last minute of extra time to defeat minnows Berço SC in the cup, he resigned with eight months of his contract remaining; the team had earned four points and no wins in the first eight games of the league campaign.
+On 19 October 2021, having needed a goal in the last minute of extra time to defeat minnows Berço in the cup, he resigned with eight months of his contract remaining; the team had earned four points and no wins in the first eight games of the league campaign.

+Return to Boavista

 Petit returned to Boavista on 2 December 2021, on a deal until 2023.
-Two weeks later, he took the club to the Taça da Liga semi-finals for the first time following a 5–1 home rout of S.C.
-Braga.
+Two weeks later, he took the club to the Taça da Liga semi-finals for the first time following a 5–1 home rout of Braga; on 5 February, his contract was extended for another year.

+At the end of a 1–1 home draw with Marítimo on 9 October 2022, Petit was sent off for insults towards the refereeing team and fined €1,632.
+He was suspended for the following game, a 1–0 loss in the third round of the cup away to fourth-tier Machico.

+Petit resigned on 11 December 2023, following a 3–1 league loss at Estrela da Amadora that was his side's fifth in a row; it was accepted the following day.

+Cuiabá

+On 1 May 2024, Petit took over as coach of Campeonato Brasileiro Série A club Cuiabá.
+On 27 August, following a 5–0 loss to Palmeiras as part of an eight-match winless run, he resigned.